City A.M.: Content

-The news section is primarily made up of corporate, financial and economic stories, as well as political and regulatory stories relevant to its readership.
+The news section is primarily made up of business, financial and economic stories, as well as political and regulatory stories relevant to its readership.
 The paper regularly runs interviews of business leaders.
 The news pages also contain a variety of corporate and economic comment.
-The business features section is primarily dominated by investment, trading and wealth management pieces but also includes a range of articles on other business topics.
+In recent years, the newspaper has expanded its coverage away from purely financial stories towards wider reporting on the business environment at large, and has significantly increased its coverage of tech, fintech and hospitality businesses in particular.
 The lifestyle pages cover a vast range of subject matters, including travel, restaurant reviews, food, fashion, technology, books, arts, entertainment, motoring and property.
 The sport section reports and comments on all the major events and games, with a bias towards sports of interest to London-based professionals.

 The paper's philosophy is broadly supportive of the free-market economy, of capitalism, of private enterprise and of the City of London and those who work in it.
-It endorsed the Conservative Party at the 2010 general election but was critical of several of the coalition's policies subsequently.
-In 2014, former editor Allister Heath argued that London and the south-east should be entitled to a greater rebate of UK tax revenue and has approved of the principle of London's becoming an independent city state.
-He also supported introducing a single income tax rate of 30% on personal earnings, dividends, rent and interest.
+In recent years, the paper has also been more outspoken than other UK newspapers on the need to build more housing, liberalise immigration law and support the London economy.

 The paper's front page is dominated by a large capitalised banner headline reminiscent of a traditional UK popular newspaper.
 The rest of the news stories, as well as the commentary and features, come in bite-sized chunks, in a modern compact-style format illustrated with images, bullet points and diagrams.

 The newspaper includes a debate column in the comments section, which involves politicians with an opposite view on a subject, such as on Brexit or economic reform, give short answers explaining their case.

-City A.M. is also one of the only newspapers in the UK with a dedicated weekly crypto and blockchain technology column.
+City AM is also one of the only newspapers in the UK with a dedicated weekly crypto and blockchain technology column.

-Former editor Christian May voted for Brexit, saying his vote was grounded in social and economic liberalism with a pro-immigration stance.
-May acknowledges there was an institutional City view in favour of Remain.

-Alongside the newspaper, other initiatives include The Magazine, a bi-monthly lifestyle magazine for City professionals, and the City A.M.
-Awards, an annual event that celebrates London's individuals and companies.
+Alongside the newspaper, other initiatives include The Magazine, a bi-monthly lifestyle magazine for City professionals, and the City AM Awards, an annual event that celebrates London's individuals and companies.
 The publication also runs its own content marketing platform, City Talk, that allows partners to publish content to the platform, representing the voices and views of the City beyond the editorial staff.